ziahidary-art/zotero-immersivetranslate/CONTRIBUTING.md

 ## Communication

-- For general discussion and feedback, join the [BabelDoc community](https://immersivetranslate.com/zh-Hans/docs/communities/).
+- For general discussion and feedback, join the [BabelDOC community](https://immersivetranslate.com/zh-Hans/docs/communities/).
 - For specific technical questions, you can open an issue on GitHub.

 Thank you for contributing to make Zotero BabelDOC better!